 I guess it’s a twist on turning lemons into lemonade, but in this case it was a matter of turning ginger into ginger syrup.
 I’d done a photo shoot recently for an ebook project that I’ll tell you more about soon.
 I over-bought some items needed for the recipes, considering that they might make for good prop items to use in the shots.
 When all was said and done, I had a lot of fresh ginger left over.
-And though it keeps pretty well, it was highly unlikely that I could use it up in the course ofginger everyday cooking.
+And though it keeps pretty well, it was highly unlikely that I could use it up in the course of everyday cooking.

 Something inspired the idea of ginger syrup.
 Then I remembered the big bottle of rum that friends had gifted us a few months back.
 Those details plus the fact of our annual summer party planned for this past weekend inspired a creative impulse to take the Dark & Stormy into the realm of party pitcher-drinks.